rnorth/blitzemp/README.markdown

 # Limitations

 * Only supports Rackspace Cloud UK as a service provider
-* No control over provisioning steps - by default, the tool copies your public SSH key to each node's root account for SSH authentication, and installs puppet using 'apt-get'.
-All of this will be made configurable.
 * **This tool is highly experimental and the author takes absolutely no responsibility for any consequences of its use!**